Cyberhost-itservice/GLPI_HELPDESK/README.md

 # BASH Install Script for GLPI with MYSQL on Ubuntu 20.04

+Testet on Ubuntu 20.04 \
 create a File and copy the input.
-Start the script  \
+Start the script

-go to http://yourip/glpi and follow the Install Guide \
+go to http://yourip/glpi and follow the Install Guide

 This Script install
-PHP 7.4
+PHP 7.4 \
-Mysql
+Mysql \
 GLPI 10.0.6